 11. Pursuant to a Business Loan and Security Agreement dated September 5, 2014, among American Express Bank, FSB ("American Express"), the Debtor and La Boucherie, Inc. ("La Boucherie").
 American Express loaned \$1,000,000 to the Debtor and La Boucherie for which they are jointly and severally liable for repayment.
 Under such agreement, American Express was granted a security interest covering any and all amounts owing to Debtor now and in the future from any merchant processor(s) processing charges made by customers of Debtor via credit or debit card transactions; all other tangible and intangible personal property, including, but not limited to (a) inventory, (b) equipment, (c) investment property, including certificated and uncertificated securities, securities accounts, security entitlements, commodity contracts and commodity accounts, (d) instruments, and any other Collateral as defined in the Business Loan and Security Agreement.
-Pursuant to an Order dated October 18, 2016, the Debtor is authorized to use cash collateral (the "Cash Collateral Order"); provided, however, that the Debtor must make adequate protection payments to American Express equal to 5% of the American Express credit card receivables.
-American Express is presently owed approximately \$90,000 (the "American Express Claim").
+Pursuant to an Order dated October 18, 2016, the Debtor is authorized to use cash collateral (the "Cash Collateral Order"); provided, however, that the Debtor made adequate protection payments to American Express equal to 5% of the American Express credit card receivables and have been paid at the rate of \$2,000 to \$3,000 per month.
+American Express is presently owed approximately \$143,627.60 as of June 6, 2017 (the "American Express Claim").